AJ 137: Legal Aspects of Corrections

 Catalog Course Description

-The historical legal framework, concepts, and precedents that guide correctional practice.
+The legal framework, concepts, and precedents that guide correctional practice.
 Course material will broaden the individual's perspective of the corrections environment, the civil rights of prisoners, and responsibilities and liabilities of corrections officials.
 54 lecture hours.

 Course Objectives